I had my right ear pierced for the first time in 1978, in Taipei, Taiwan. Bought a little gold stud.

 A few months later still, I found myself in New Delhi and staying on the roof of a hotel – cheapest beds were on the roof, under a tent-like structure, maybe 10 beds under the tent… An Australian girl pierced my right ear again – by placing a potato behind my ear and jamming a needle with thread through the ear into the potato…

 Are you grossed out?
 Should I stop?

-I wore an earring in the new/higher hole now, and soon the weight of that ring made the top hole unite with the bottom hole to form one rather large hole…
+I started wearing an earring in the new, higher hole and soon the weight of that ring made the top hole unite with the bottom hole to form one rather large hole…

 Anyway, in the Summer of 1979 I lived in New York and Vermont and it was cool to have an earring in the right ear.
 In the Fall, however, I moved to Boston.
 Different rules apply in Boston – I believe Keith Richards commented somewhere on this silliness also – while in New York an earring in your left ear was considered a gay-signal and an earring on the right was a thing a lot of musicians wore, it was the other way around in Boston.
 My solution was simple, I got a hole in my left ear as well and started wearing two earrings.

 The two gold earrings I have worn since 1990 were custom-made since I couldn’t find anything I liked.
 I wanted simple earRINGs and the solution was to buy two wedding bands and modify them by removing a small section and adding a hinged back to each.